Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 } TransparencyRequest;
 ~~~

-The ClientHello extension has type "transparency_request" and consists of a
+The extension has type "transparency_revocation" and consists of a serialized
-serialized `TransparencyRequest` structure in the "extension_data" field.
+`TransparencyRequest` structure in the "extension_data" field.

 User Agents include an entry in the `supported` array for each Transparency Log
 that they support receiving inclusion proofs from, containing the Transparency
 Log's assigned unique identifier in `transparency_log_id`.
 If the User Agent is
 aware of a suitable value, they also include the greatest tree size of the
-Transparency Log in `tree_size`, where the current time (according to the User
+Transparency Log in `tree_size` where the current time (according to the User
 Agent's local clock) minus the rightmost log entry's timestamp is greater than
 24 hours and less than 48 hours.
 Otherwise, the `tree_size` field is left empty.
 The `supported` array MUST be sorted in ascending order by
 `transparency_log_id`.

-If the User Agent was shown a provisional proof of inclusion the last time that
+If the User Agent was shown a provisional inclusion proof in a previous
+connection to the host, they will also have received a bearer token and a
+pre-shared key.
+In all subsequent connections to the host, for as long as the
+User Agent has not yet seen the provisional proof integrated into a subsequent
-it contacted the host, it includes the provided bearer token in `bearer_token`.
+tree head, they include the provided bearer token in `bearer_token` and set the
-Otherwise, a random 16 byte string is stored in this field instead.
+PSK input to the TLS key schedule to be the pre-shared key.

+In the following section, describing the Certificate message extension, the host
+server can either:

+1. Respond with the same provisional inclusion proof, in which case the bearer
+   token and pre-shared key remain unchanged.
+2. Respond with a new provisional inclusion proof, in which case the host will
+   set a new bearer token and pre-shared key.
+3. Respond with a standard (non-provisional) inclusion proof, in which case the
+   bearer token and pre-shared key would no longer be provided by the User
+   Agent.

 # Security Considerations

 ## ClientHello Extension

-Given that ClientHello extensions are sent unencrypted, this extension was
+Given that ClientHello extensions are sent unencrypted, this portion of the
-designed to avoid unnecessary privacy leaks.
-In particular, care was taken to
+extension was designed to avoid unnecessary privacy leaks.
+In particular, care
-avoid leaking what certificate(s) the User Agent may have been shown in previous
+was taken to avoid leaking what certificate(s) the User Agent may have been
-connections, and what other hosts the User Agent may have contacted recently.
+shown in previous connections, and what other hosts the User Agent may have
+contacted recently.

 User Agents advertise a recently observed tree size for each Transparency Log
 that they support receiving proofs of inclusion from.
 Since User Agents will